Holidays abroad have been back for a while, but are you still wondering what the COVID vaccine rollout means for your travel insurance?

 Needing a vaccination before travel is not a new concept.
 Many places already require vaccination against diseases such as typhoid before you can travel and this has an impact on your health cover.

-Will vaccines be essential for booking a holiday?
+Are vaccines essential for booking a holiday?

 Travel insurance with cover for COVID-19